 Weed research for cereals and oilseeds

 An over-reliance on a limited group of herbicide modes of action has accelerated the development of resistant weeds.
-AHDB research helps to identify resistance risks and improve management guidance for the control of grass weeds and broad-leaved weeds.
+Our research helps to identify resistance risks and improve management guidance for the control of grass weeds and broad-leaved weeds.

 The weed management challenge